Launch of the construction of the Ontario line of the Toronto metro

 The new section is scheduled to open in 2030, according to Greater Toronto’s transit manager, Metrolinx.

 According to the organization’s evaluations, the new line will make it possible to serve 227,500 more people who will find themselves living next to public transit.
-This could represent approximately 28,000 fewer vehicles on the roads.
+This might represent approximately 28,000 fewer vehicles on the roads.

 “Public transport plays a pivotal role in achieving our climate goals and reducing congestion on our roads.
 The Ontario Line will be a major addition to existing transit options in the Greater Toronto Area (GTA) and will improve users’ ability to get to their destinations easily and on time,” the minister said in a statement. of Intergovernmental Affairs, Dominic LeBlanc.